Trusted WordPress tutorials, when you need them most.

 SeedProd allows you to easily create custom layouts using simple drag-and-drop tools without writing any code.

-It also has dozens of templates you can use as starting points.
-Plus, SeedProd supports WooCommerce, which also helps you create layouts for your online store.
+SeedProd also has dozens of templates you can use as starting points.
+It supports WooCommerce, which helps you create layouts for your online store.

-Learning these website layout terms will help you to understand the building blocks of WordPress website design so you can more easily create any design you can imagine.
+Learning these website layout terms will help you understand the building blocks of WordPress website design, allowing you to create more easily any design you can imagine.

 Let’s demystify these common WordPress layout terms to learn what they mean and how to use them.
 Here is a quick list of the concepts and terms we will explain in this article: